 Based on the information submitted by the police, the BFA orders the transfer of the applicant to an EAST or regional directorate of the BFA.
-The BFA can also order the applicant to go to the EAST or regional directorate on his/her own, and transfer costs will be covered.
+The BFA can also order the applicant to go to the EAST or regional directorate on their own, and transfer costs will be covered.
 Through this instruction on the next steps to be followed, the application is officially lodged.

 Persons legally staying in Austria (i.e. through a residence permit) must submit their asylum application at the public security service too.
 The BFA orders applicants to appear before the branch office within 14 calendar days.
 Otherwise, the application will be terminated as being no longer relevant.

-Despite the COVID-19, the BFA never suspended its activities during the pandemic.
-Rather, it reduced its activities.
-During the first months of the pandemic from March to May 2020, only a few interviews were conducted and the offices were not open to public, except for applicants for international protection.
+Despite COVID-19, the BFA never suspended its activities completely during the pandemic.
+During the first months of the pandemic from March to May 2020, only a few interviews were conducted, and the offices were only open for applicants for international protection.
 Some measures were upheld throughout 2021 such as quarantine procedures when necessary, and there was some delay concerning the first interview.
-The main EAST in Traiskirchen was put under quarantine from 24 March to 13 April 2020, meaning that people entering the EAST were not allowed to leave until the end of the quarantine.
-It took some time to establish a system for newly arrived asylum seekers, but no particular issues were reported in 2021.
-In the meantime, many federal accommodation facilities were put under quarantine when new cases of COVID-19 were detected resulting in the deprivation of liberty of all inhabitants of the camps during this time.
-The Constitutional Court declared the regulation which prohibited the asylum seekers to leave the camp for several weeks as unlawful.
-Following a complaint of two inhabitants the Constitutional Court lifted up a decision of an Administrative Court which had rejected their complaint against a general prohibition for everyone inside the camp (regardless of whether the persons were infected or not) and found that it was disproportionate.
+Several federal accommodation facilities were put under quarantine when new cases of COVID-19 were detected resulting in the deprivation of liberty of all inhabitants of the camps during this time.
+The Constitutional Court declared the regulation which prohibited the asylum seekers to leave the camp for several weeks as unlawful and found it disproportionate.